Global Torelli theorem for irreducible symplectic orbifolds: Projectivity criterion for irreducible symplectic orbifolds

 \section{Projectivity criterion for irreducible symplectic orbifolds}

-In this section, we prove the projectivity criterion. \begin{thm} Let $X$ be a primitively symplectic orbifold.
-There exists a divisor $D$ on $X$ such that $q_X(D)>0$ if and only if $X$ is projective. \end{thm} The main tool of the proof is the use of currents; in the next section we provide a quick reminder about these objects.
+In this section, we prove the projectivity criterion (Theorem \ref{PC}).
+The main tool of the proof is the use of currents; in the next section we provide a quick reminder about these objects.